KCivilEnGI/VectorData-KMeansCclustering/README.md

 ## Task 2: Geometry Operation and Geodata Structure
 <p>
   In this task, I'll use pandas, Geopandas, json, and numpy libraries for reading and loading the data retrieved from Flickr.
 Using shapely along with pylab to visualize the location of data, then creating a convex hull for the data in a city.
-  The precedure.....(To be updated)
+The purpose of convex hull is used to visualize the minimum geographic extent of a cluster.
+In this task, the data is classified by its location, which is the city they belong to, instead of applying the clustering algorithm to classify them.
 </p>

 ## Task 3: Customized K-means clustering